wlockwood/lits/Modules.md

 ?
 How should this be initialized?
 What's the absolute minimum we can have and still have a valid image?
 Path?
 ?
 Which fields should we write tags to?
 How should they be formatted?
+    * Write encodings to comments as every other field is too small.
+Later, XMP.

 * Is_Tracked -> bool - Is this in the database right now?
 * People: List[Person] - List of people in this image